kammitama5/kammitama5.github.io/_posts/2018-6-9-Saturday-June-9th.md

  <img src="/images/jpl18/j_007.png" width="500">

+ - I really liked this one, because my mentor worked on Voyager, which was part of the Mariner Program.
+   And I like DSN, which is the Deep Space Network.

- - It was fun.
+ - JPL was fun.
 I had to get back for my 1pm meeting.
 I was *so* tired.
+I've been running on low energy for the latter part of this week.

  - I took a nap and plan on staying up to do Rust and Haskell tonight and all of tomorrow.

  ## And that's it!